 Rising R&D Costs, Falling Success Rates

 The need for a developability-first approach is underscored by current trends in biologic R&D. Over the past decade, the average cost of bringing a new biologic to market has more than doubled, exceeding $3 billion.
 At the same time, clinical success rates for biologics have declined from roughly 30% in the early 2000s to below 12% in recent years.
-While this can be due to therapeutic efficacy, many programs fail due to poor manufacturability, stability, or pharmacokinetics.
+While this can be due to reduced biological activity or insufficient in vivo performance, many programs fail due to poor manufacturability, instability, unfavorable biophysical properties, or suboptimal pharmacokinetics.

 Related: Why Use Developability Assessments Early in Your Discovery Workflow?

 Developability can be defined as the combination of attributes that allow a molecule to be manufactured at scale, remain stable throughout shelf-life, perform safely and predictably in vivo, and meet regulatory standards.
-These attributes can be put in four categories:
+These attributes collectively form the basis of a comprehensive developability evaluation and manufacturability assessment strategy:

-1. Manufacturability: High expression yield, efficient purification, and compatibility with platform processes
+1. Manufacturability: High expression yield, efficient purification including protein A purification, and compatibility with platform processes, and scalable recombinant antibody production.

-4. Pharmacology: Appropriate serum half-life, low clearance, and target-specific biodistribution
+4. Pharmacology: Appropriate serum half-life, low clearance, and target-specific biodistribution, and maintained target (antigen) binding capacity.

 Pre-Paying for Developability